 ASRock has officially introduced its latest DeskMini Barebone PCs which come in AMD X300 and Intel H470 flavors to support the Ryzen 4000G Renoir & 10th Gen Core CPUs, respectively.
-These barebone PCs share very similar designs and come in a 1.92L small form factor PC case that can easily be accommodated almost 81y9730 anywhere.
+These barebone PCs share very similar designs and come in a 1.92L small form factor PC case that can easily be accommodated almost anywhere.
+Intel Xeon

 ASRock’s DeskMini X300 & H470 Barebone SFF PC Introduced, Powered by AMD Ryzen 4000G Renoir & Intel 10th Gen Comet Lake CPUs